 Prior to obtaining computing privileges and/or a Fermilab ID badge, it is a requirement to fill out a request form.
 The FNAP Office is responsible for reviewing requests of all non-U.S. citizens.
 Detailed information on the process can be found on the Global Service’s website.
 Please begin this process at a minimum of 4 weeks before access is needed.

 Please note that Nonproprietary User Agreements (NPUAs) are required before individuals can work on-site on experiments associated with the Fermilab accelerator complex or CMS.
 Additional information can be found here.

 DOE policy requires all non-U.S. citizens to provide their complete curriculum vitae (CV) when requesting access (U.S. citizens, subcontractors, and authorized guests are exempt).

-Requests from non-U.S. citizens are routed to the FVA Office for review and approval.
+Requests from non-U.S. citizens are routed to the FNAP Office for review and approval.
 Concurrently, a review by the Export/Import Control Office is completed, as detailed below.

 Export Control Review